glyn-stevens/github-scrolling-message/README.md

 Want to display a message to the world in your github commit pixel grid?
 This will auto-commit once a day to this repo in a way that will scroll your message (faintly) across the pixel grid.

+Want to see what it'd look like?
+Check [my github page](https://github.com/glyn-stevens) and scroll down to find the contributions pixel grid.
+You should see the results!

 Use
 ---